 Orthotics / Prosthetics

-Orthotist/prosthetists help people to reach their goals, such as increased community participation and movement.
+Orthotists/prosthetists help people to reach their goals, such as increased community participation and movement.
 They do this through the provision of orthoses (splints and braces) and prostheses (artificial limbs) and associated clinical services.
-Orthotist/prosthetists provide devices to increase mobility and independence for people experiencing illness or disability.
+Orthotists/prosthetists provide devices to increase mobility and independence for people experiencing illness or disability.

 When should I see an orthotist/prosthetist?